 Amid the pleasures of seeing my family and siblings the next day, and the chaos of managing the clean-up effort, I got calls from Maya’s son and daughter telling me that they thought she’d die soon.
 We talked about what to do with her ashes—she and my dad had wanted them mixed together—and where to hold her memorial service.
 I told them I’d take my dad to see Maya the next day.
 They thought she might be waiting to die until she’d said goodbye to him.

 It was just as well that I was gone from the house for part of the time.
 In an odd reversal, I suddenly felt protective over my dad and Maya’s stuff.
-After several days of working in the barn and art studio—listening to their music, puttering among their things, getting a sense of their daily pleasures (at least in the best of times)—I didn’t want it all shipped out too quickly.
+After several days of working in the barn and art studio—listening to their music, puttering among their things, getting a sense of their daily pleasures—I didn’t want it all shipped out too quickly.
 I wanted to know where everything was going and what people planned to do with it.
 I was legally responsible to keep track of their worldly goods as the Trustee, but it was more than that.
 I hadn’t adjusted from my slow pace of processing everything.
 Linda had to lay a hand on my arm when I tried to put the brakes on my siblings.
-She reassured me it was okay: time to unload as much as we could while all hands were on deck.
+She reassured me that it was okay: time to unload as much as we could while all hands were on deck.
 I hadn’t been paying attention to the process that my siblings might need, too.
 My dad and Maya were still alive, but this was a gathering to say goodbye in many ways.
 I noticed my sisters clearing stuff inside that house with a vengeance.
 Linda also reminded me during that week that my sisters had come to support me, because I’d asked them, not to help my dad out.

 “They’re probably pissed that they have to come here and clean up his mess,” she’d told me, “when it’s your mom they really miss.”
 It was a reminder of how deep those antagonisms ran, and how much grace they showed coming into his house to make my life easier.